Someone1206/Non-Existence/sCalc/readme.md

 #### ***No responsibility will be taken by anyone involved in developing this product if you are harmed, cuz you were and are WARNED.***

 ***The latest releases are provided cuz it's a pain to compile the files once again.
-The outputs were created in Win10 x64 and linux x64 but may also work for x86***
+They were created in Win x32 and linux x64.
+So you can get the src and compile it for ur pc if on linux x32 or mac***

 a mac is far out of my reach.
 Can't even set a virtual machine...